-149. Game clock at end of quarter
+146. Game clock at end of quarter

 Third and 10 at the B-25, near the end of the first quarter.
 Team A's forward pass falls incomplete and the game clock shows 0:00.
-Instant replay sees that one second remained on the game clock when the pass hit the ground.
+Replay sees that one second remained on the game clock when the pass hit the ground.
 RULING: The replay official must determine competitive effect, in this case based on weather conditions (e.g., strong wind).
 In such a case the replay official will stop the game and restore the time.
-If, however, there is no competitive issue, the replay official should not stop the game for a meaningless review.
+If there is no competitive issue, the replay official should not stop the game.